Nikon D7000 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D7000 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Both the D7000 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D7000 was replaced by the Nikon D7100, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Is the Nikon D7000 better than the Pentax K-3 II or vice versa?
 The listing below highlights the relative strengths of the two models.